-- (a) Designing and modifying curricula and preparing educational courses of study in accordance with curriculum guidelines; - (b) Establishing and enforcing rules for behaviour and procedures for maintaining order among students; - (c) Preparing and giving lessons, discussions, and demonstrations in one or more subjects; - (d) Establishing clear objectives for all lessons, units, and projects and communicating those objectives to students; - (e) Preparing materials and classrooms for class activities; - (f) Adapting teaching methods and instructional materials to meet students' varying needs and interests; - (g) Observing and evaluating students' performance and behaviour; - (h) Preparing, administering and marking tests, assignments and examinations to evaluate pupils' progress; - (i) Preparing reports about pupils' work and conferring with other teachers and parents; - (j) Participating in meetings concerning the school's educational or organizational policies; - (k) Planning, organizing and participating in school activities such as excursions, sporting events and concerts.
+- (a) Designing and modifying curricula and preparing educational courses of study in accordance with curriculum guidelines; - (b) Establishing and enforcing rules for behaviour and procedures for maintaining order among students; - (c) Preparing and giving lessons, discussions, and demonstrations in one or more subjects;

+- (d) Establishing clear objectives for all lessons, units, and projects and communicating those objectives to students: - (e) Preparing materials and classrooms for class activities; - (f) Adapting teaching methods and instructional materials to meet students' varying needs and interests; - (g) Observing and evaluating students' performance and behaviour; - (h) Preparing, administering and marking tests, assignments and examinations to evaluate pupils' progress; - (i) Preparing reports about pupils' work and conferring with other teachers and parents; - (i) Participating in meetings concerning the school's educational or organisational policies; - (k) Planning, organising and participating in school activities such as excursions, sporting events and concerts.

+- Qualified Secondary Teacher

-- Secondary School Teacher - High School Teacher
+- Secondary School Teacher

+- High School Teacher

+- Graduate Secondary Teacher

-Minor Group 234 Primary School and Early Childhood Teachers
+Primary School and Early Childhood Teachers

-Primary school and early childhood teachers teach a range of subjects at the primary level of education and organize educational activities for children below primary school age.
+Primary school and early childhood teachers teach a range of subjects at the primary level of education and organise educational activities for children below primary school age.

-Tasks performed usually include: preparing programmes of learning and giving instruction in a range of subjects at the primary education level, planning and organizing activities designed to facilitate children's development of language, physical and social skills; preparing reports.
+Tasks performed usually include: preparing programmes of learning and giving instruction in a range of subjects at the primary education level, planning and organising activities designed to facilitate children's development of language, physical and social skills; preparing reports.
 Supervision of other workers may be included.